bastikohn/ply2splat/README.md

 ### JavaScript/TypeScript (Browser/Node.js)

 The npm package provides full TypeScript support with helper functions for working with various input types.
+It automatically selects the best backend (Native or WASM) for your environment.

 #### Browser Usage